Suzuki Fronte: Fronte Van/Estate/Custom (LS10/LS20)

-In June 1970 the Estate model was succeeded by the Suzuki Fronte Custom.
+In June 1970 the Estate model was succeeded by the Suzuki Fronte Custom, also using the LS11 model code.
 The Custom had the same wagon body style but lacked a top opening at the rear.
 While it received a new grille it came with a downwards opening trunk lid only, possibly to please the private customer who found the luggage room in the rear-engined Fronte too small by disguising the fact that a wagon (not popular in Japan in those days) was involved.
 Thus, the Fronte Custom became one of only two wagons ever without a bottom to top back opening, the other being the 1941-42 Chrysler Town and Country (The Austin A40 Farina had a similar layout but was marketed as a sedan in that form).
-A more luxurious and powerful (30 PS, 110 km/h) Hi-Custom version was added two months later, but the entire Custom range was deleted in 1971.
+A more luxurious and powerful (30 PS, 110 km/h) Hi-Custom version was added two months later, but the entire Custom range was deleted in early 1971.
+A total of 5,719 LS11s were built (Estate, Custom, and Hi-Custom), with seven eighths of the total having been built in calendar year 1970.
 Also in 1971 the Fronte Van received a minor facelift (called "Fresh New Fronte Van" in period marketing material), including a somewhat baroque new grille and a new, horizontally divided two-piece tailgate.
 The twin round taillights were also replaced by rectangular units.
 This version also featured Suzuki's new self-lubricating "CCIS" system (Cylinder Crank Injection and Selmix).

 In March 1972 the Fronte Van received the two-cylinder, two-stroke water-cooled 28 hp L50 engine also used in the Suzuki Carry, becoming the LS20 in the process.
 A new grille gave away the changes underneath the skin, as did prominent "Water Cooled" badges on the rear.
 Aside from the engine, the most important change was that the rear lid was now once again a top-hinged single-piece unit.
 As before, Standard, DeLuxe, and Super DeLuxe versions were available.
 The Fronte Van was replaced in April 1973 by the strange-looking Fronte Hatch.
 Just under 28,000 of the LS20 Van were built in the thirteen months it was in production.